-But how often should you do a deep cleaning of your oven?
+So how often should you do a deep cleaning of your oven?
 What are the best cleaning hacks to keep your appliance as good and fresh as new?
-We help you answer these questions by giving you actionable tips and an understanding of the cleaning agents to keep your oven clean and odour-free.
+We help you answer these questions by giving you actionable tips and an understanding of the cleaning agents to keep your oven clean and odor-free.

 How Often Should You Clean Your Oven?

 Besides the above thumb rule, look out for some obvious signs that indicate it is time to clean the oven.
 A dirty greased oven floor or smelly inner chamber are some telltale signs of a dirty oven.
-Similarly, if there is a smoke of charred food pieces when you switch on the oven then they strongly indicate the need for deep cleaning of the cooking appliance.
+Similarly, if there is smoke from charred food pieces when you switch on the oven then they strongly indicate the need for deep cleaning the cooking appliance.

 Although cleaning an oven may seem to be a tedious task, remember it is important both for the appliance and the food that you cook in it.
-A dirty oven can easily transfer all the dirt, debris, and bacteria from left-over food and your last recipe into your freshly cooked food.
+A dirty oven spreads dirt, debris, and bacteria from left-over food and your last recipe into your freshly cooked food.
 This could alter its taste, smell and nutritional value.
-Therefore, lookout for signs of dirt and grease in your oven, and whenever you spot them, take up the cleaning tasks without delay.
+Therefore, look out for signs of dirt and grease in your oven, and whenever you spot them, take up the cleaning tasks without delay.